 Blood Flow ModERAtion Training

-Historically referred to as a type of occlusion or "blood flow restriction" (BFR) training, but more recently and aptly described as "blood flow moderation" training, KAATSU works by moderating (but never fully restricting) blood flow in the veins (but not the arteries).
+Historically referred to as a type of occlusion or "blood flow restriction" (BFR) training, but more recently and aptly described as "blood flow moderation" (BFM) training, KAATSU works by moderating (but never fully restricting) blood flow in the veins (but not the arteries).
 To perform KAATSU training, specialized pneumatic belts, called KAATSU Air Bands, are placed on either the upper arms or the upper legs of the athlete.
 The KAATSU Air Bands are then inflated electronically via tubes connected to a console with a touchscreen.
 Once inflated, the KAATSU Air Bands apply a safe and measurable amount of pressure, leading to an engorgement of blood in the athlete's limbs.
 The athlete then begins his or her resistance training program, but employs significantly lighter weights, or even just his or her own body weight, instead of the heavier loads that would be required to achieve similar results without the use of the KAATSU Air Bands.

 In layman’s terms, research has shown that KAATSU training causes the body to perceive that it is performing a more intense workout, which in turn encourages muscle growth and fat burning without all of the wear and tear associated with lifting heavier loads.
 In more scientific terms, KAATSU training produces local mechanisms of vascular distension and disturbance of homeostasis in the exercising muscles, both of which prompt upregulation of anabolic processes like angiogenesis and muscle hypertrophy.